kimsjune/gitTest/README.md

 ```

 ## Rebase
 Trying to simulate the mechanics of `git rebase`.
-The following script was run in a separte directory called gitTestCollaborator:
+The following script was run in a separate directory called gitTestCollaborator:
 ```
 git init
 git remote add origin https://github.com/kimsjune/gitTest